June 11, 2026, 3:51 pm | Read time: 5 minutes

 Maximum Effort

 First, you should exert maximum effort, such as with barbell curls.
-The last repetitions should only be cleanly executable with the greatest possible effort.
+The last repetitions should only be cleanly executable under maximum strain.

 Vary Arm Angle

-With cable curls, however, you can change the arm angle from time to time.
-This challenges the biceps with a different “force curve,” shifting the hardest point of the curl movement from the middle to the beginning or end of the movement.
+With cable curls, you can change the arm angle from time to time.
+This challenges the biceps with a different “force curve,” shifting the most difficult point of the curl movement from the middle to the beginning or end of the movement.

 Strengthen Arm Flexor

-So, maximum effort, a varied arm angle, and strengthening or building the arm flexor (M. brachialis) are important.
-“You can account for this with the different curl techniques,” emphasizes Markus Bremen.
+Important factors are maximum effort, a varied arm angle, and strengthening or building the arm flexor (M. brachialis).
+“You can consider this through the different curl techniques,” emphasizes Markus Bremen.
 “You should train as diversely as possible.
-Because this progression or variety is also a very important component to generate or continue muscle growth,” he stresses.
+This progression or variety is also a crucial component to generate or further advance muscle growth,” he stresses.
 Aside from the classic bicep curl in a supinated position (i.e., with an underhand grip), he advises other grip types like straight or pronated.
-“You also have to incorporate holding phases or holding phases at different angles.
+“You also need to incorporate holding phases or holding phases at different angles.
 That’s very important,” the fitness coach explains.

 Expert Recommends This Number of Bicep Curls for Muscular Arms